pgvector/pgvector/README.md

 ## Languages

 Use pgvector from any language with a Postgres client.
+You can even generate and store vectors in one language and query them in another.

 Language | Libraries / Examples
 --- | ---